otomato-gh/k8s-o10n-workshop/slides/workshop/foundations.md

 - We could use a self-hosted solution like Prometheus

-- Or we could use metrics-server
+- Or we could use `metrics-server`

-- What's special about metrics-server?
+- What's special about `metrics-server`?

 ---